IgorMing/chess-bud/README.md

 - [ ] store images on firebase storage
 - [ ] add condition to use the `.imagePath` or the image on storage from the field `.storageUri`

+---

 - [ ] configure i18n library
-- [ ] change texts from the project to start using the string dictionary, instead
+- [ ] replace all hardcoded strings through the project with dynamic i18ned values
 - [ ] add condition to favorites screen toggling between auth/not auth
 - [ ] add input fields for signin/signup
 - [ ] check how to store this data on firestore
 - [ ] create the profile screen with data about the user _(lichess, chess.com users)_

----

-- [ ] configure i18n library
-- [ ] replace all hardcoded strings through the project with dynamic i18ned values
 - [ ] uncomment the ads block before publishing the app

 ## Known erros